I have hot flashes several times a week. How can I manage them without taking medication?

 - Avoid drinking warm beverages, eating spicy foods, using tobacco, consuming caffeine and drinking alcohol.

 - Slow, deep breathing — known as paced respiration — when you feel a hot flash coming on

 - Regular practice of relaxation exercises, such as yoga or mindfulness meditation

 - Acupuncture, a traditional Chinese medicine practice that involves inserting thin needles through your skin

 - Hypnosis, a mind-body therapy that brings about deep relaxation and heightened focus

 Paced respiration and relaxation exercises work best with proper instruction.
 Ask your doctor for recommendations on where to learn more.

 Studies on acupuncture have had mixed results.
-In some studies, acupuncture improved hot flashes, and in others, no benefit was noted.
-Acupuncture has few side effects or risks when performed by a trained acupuncturist and may benefit some women.
+When compared with no treatment, acupuncture seems to improve hot flashes, but when compared with sham acupuncture, no benefit is noted.
+Acupuncture has few side effects or risks when performed by a trained acupuncturist, and it may help some women.
 More research is needed, though.

 Hypnosis — useful for managing medical conditions such as pain, anxiety and insomnia — may relieve hot flashes by reducing anxiety and stress.
 Preliminary studies provide limited but promising evidence that hypnosis may work to relieve hot flashes.
 Research into this potential therapy continues.

 Shannon K. Laughlin-Tommaso, M.D.